 - Day 6 - Optional Field Day (collected additional dataset with local students who could participate) - no associated assignment

-- Day 7 - Intro Terrestrial Laser Scanning (TLS)
+- Day 7 - Introduction to Terrestrial Laser Scanning (TLS)

 - Day 8 - Point Cloud/Raster Differencing and Change Detection

-- Day 9 - Airborne LiDAR and additional data sources
+- Day 9 - OpenTopography Data Sources and Topographic Differencing

 - Day 11 - Presentations - students gave short presentations to the group based on their final report